 Past Events

 For many years, the Taisho Club use to provide an annual Nikkei health fair, but due to its aging members, the Taisho club disbanded ~5 years ago.
-In attempt to resurrect the tradition of the Taisho club, JAMA provided physician support for the Nikkei health fair (picture above), in coordination with Koreisha Senior Care & Advocacy (www.koreishasca.org), and on 10/29/23 Sunday at the Maryknoll Japanese Catholic Center, provided general health information to the Nikkei community!
+In attempt to resurrect the tradition of the Taisho club, JAMA provided physician support for the Nikkei health fair (picture above), in coordination with Koreisha Senior Care & Advocacy (www.koreishasca.org), and on 10/29/23, and 10/26/24 at the Maryknoll Japanese Catholic Center, provided general health information to the Nikkei community!
 This would not have been possible without the work of Toshiko Sugiyama (KSCA volunteer), John Kanai (president of KSCA), Dr. Kenji Irie (KSCA board advisor), Dr. Keiko Ikeda (VP of KSCA), Dr. Takeshi Matsumoto (KSCA board advisor), Masano Siu (KSCA volunteer), and Michael Toji (secretary of KSCA).
 Much thanks to our KSCA colleagues, physicians, medical staff, Japanese translators, volunteers, and all of our sponsors, which included Keiro, who made all this possible.

-If you're interesting in viewing our Zoom conference that was held on 3/19/24, which was a powerpoint presentation (English w/ Japanese translation), titled "Cancer in the Nikkei Community," please copy the URL below to KSCA's website that has the video on youtube: https://www.koreishasca.org/post/ksca-2024-medical-seminar-1-cancer-in-the-nikkei-community-was-held-via-zoom-on-march-19th-2024
+If you're interested in viewing our Zoom conference that was held on 3/19/24, which was a powerpoint presentation (English w/ Japanese translation), titled "Cancer in the Nikkei Community," please copy the URL below to KSCA's website that has the video on youtube: https://www.koreishasca.org/post/ksca-2024-medical-seminar-1-cancer-in-the-nikkei-community-was-held-via-zoom-on-march-19th-2024